chrisc88/chrisc88.github.io/Resume.md

 - Reduce inventory costs by $50,000 for 2017 through price negotiations with vendors and sourcing alternative products

-- Provide detailed ad-hoc reporting for VP of Finance
+- Provide detailed ad-hoc reporting for the VP of Finance

 - Developed procurement, record keeping, and logistics processes